Title Image

 “Events are in my blood – I truly grew up in the event industry.
 Attending events from a young age and learning from the very best in the business, my mother, has allowed me to forge my own path and take Paulette Wolf Events to the next level.”

-Jodi has also contributed extensively to the foundation industry, managing initiatives for the Michael Jordan Foundation, the Elizabeth Taylor AIDS Foundation, the American Heart Association and The Nature Conservancy and most recently for Camp Kesem and The Anthony Rizzo Family Foundation.
+Her contributions extend to the foundation sector, where she has managed initiatives for organizations including the Michael Jordan Foundation, the Elizabeth Taylor AIDS Foundation, the American Heart Association, and The Nature Conservancy, and most recently for Camp Kesem and The Anthony Rizzo Family Foundation.

-Jodi has been featured in/contributed for publications like BizBash, Ladies Home Journal, People Magazine, Redbook, Successful Meetings, PR Week, Medical Meetings, Special Event Magazine, Retail Traffic, Staging Rental Operations, The Advertiser, Business Ledger, Event Solutions, Selling Power Magazine, Today’s Chicago Woman, Executive Association, Rental Management, Successful Promotions, Exhibitor Magazine, Midwest Meetings, Enterprising Women, Banker & Tradesman, Crain’s Chicago Business, Chicago Tribune, Chicago Sun-Times and Corporate Event Magazine.
+Her expertise has been recognized through features and contributions to publications such as BizBash, Ladies Home Journal, People Magazine, Redbook, Successful Meetings, PR Week, Medical Meetings, Special Event Magazine, Retail Traffic, Staging Rental Operations, The Advertiser, Business Ledger, Event Solutions, Selling Power Magazine, Today’s Chicago Woman, Executive Association, Rental Management, Successful Promotions, Exhibitor Magazine, Midwest Meetings, Enterprising Women, Banker & Tradesman, Crain’s Chicago Business, Chicago Tribune, Chicago Sun-Times, and Corporate Event Magazine.

-Her speaking engagements include BizBash, The Special Event, Event Solutions, National Association of Catering Executives, International Special Event Society, and The Illinois Governor’s Conference on Tourism.
+Her speaking engagements have included presentations at BizBash, The Special Event, Event Solutions, National Association of Catering Executives, International Special Event Society, and The Illinois Governor’s Conference on Tourism.

-Jodi was also instrumental in helping PartySlate launch their platform.
-She currently serves in an advisory role for the organization.
+Furthermore, Jodi played a key role in the launch of the PartySlate platform and currently serves in an advisory capacity for the organization.

-In response to the COVID-19 epidemic, and the near-complete shutdown of the events industry, Jodi joined the NACE COVID-19 Task Force IL & Chicago Steering Committee.
-Through this committee, she directly advises state & local government officials on the best practices to quickly and safely re-open the events & hospitality industries.
+In response to the COVID-19 pandemic and its substantial impact on the events industry, she joined the NACE COVID-19 Task Force IL & Chicago Steering Committee.
+Through this committee, I directly advise state and local government officials on best practices for the safe and efficient reopening of the events and hospitality sectors.

-During her career at Paulette Wolf Events, Jodi has been involved in acquiring and producing nearly $300 million in musical acts, entertained millions of guests/consumers and produced thousands of events.
+Throughout her career at Paulette Wolf Events, she has been instrumental in the acquisition and production of musical acts amounting to nearly $300 million, entertained millions of guests and consumers, and produced thousands of events.

 What event are you most proud of & why ?